Please adjust the volume.

 2022 first half group G&A posted KRW 3,445.9 billion.
 Despite the increasing group level investment in

-digitalization, as a result of cost-control efforts including labor costs, it only increased 1.6% YoY and is
+digitalization, as a result of cost-control efforts including labor costs, it only increased 1.6% YoY and

-advertising and promotion costs and taxes and dues, increased 3.7% QoQ.
+in advertising and promotion costs and taxes and dues, increased 3.7% QoQ.

-Q2 group provision for credit losses posted KRW 333.1 billion and increased by KRW 203 billion, a
+Q2 group provision for credit losses posted KRW 333.1 billion and increased by KRW 203 billion, a slightly

-items, posted around KRW 210 billion level.
-First half provision for credit losses posted KRW 463.2 billion, an increase slightly YoY due to preemptive provisioning and asset growth but is maintaining a stable level on a recurring level.
+posted around KRW 210 billion level.
+First half provision for credit losses posted KRW 463.2 billion, an

 I will be covering the major financial indicators from the next page.